A Physical and Mathematical Framework for the Semantic Theory of Evolution

-Henceforth, I shall assume that living organisms attach \emph{meaning} to the information that they receive if the environment provides any relevant feedback \cite{rovelli-18III} \cite{kolchinsky-wolpert-18IF}.
+Shannon's \emph{Information Theory} (IT) concerns the transmission of information carried by dicrete signals through a noisy channel.
+Signals correspond to a set of characters, which can be emitted by the source with a probability distribution known to the receiver.
+In this context, \emph{information} is the reduction of uncertainty for the receiver upon receiving a character.
+Thus, information is highest when a character is received, that had the lowest probability to be emitted.
+The average of the information obtained by receiving each possible character is called \emph{Information Entropy}.
+Information entropy has the same functional form as thermodynamic entropy and it is maximum when characters are equiprobable \cite{shannon-weaver-49}.

+Shannon defined information in a way that makes it independent of meaning.
+Indeed, the above definition of information is ultimately a measure of correlation between emitter and receiver.

+Recently, a physical definition of \emph{meaningful information} has been proposed (also known as \emph{semantic information} by contrast to Shannon's \emph{synctactic information}), based on evolutionary theory.
+In a nutshell, a portion of Shannon's information that living organisms exchange with their environment is \emph{meaningful} to them insofar it increases their chance of survival \cite{rovelli-18III} \cite{kolchinsky-wolpert-18IF}.
 For instance, the location of nutrients or poisonous substances is meaningful for bacteria, whereas the colour of the surface on which they rest is generally irrelevant for them.

-I shall use the term \emph{interpretation} for the process of attaching a meaning to a piece of information received by a living organism.
-This concept is useful if the code is ambiguous and several interpretations are possible or, by adapting a metaphor that is often quoted in Code Biology, if a key opens several, yet not all doors.
-Note that this definition is sufficiently general to apply to living organisms of any sort.

-By contrast, semiotics generally employs definitions that require an interpretant, a requirement that unicellular organisms hardly meet.
-There are two solutions to this conundrum: Either one does not ascribe interpretation to the simplest life forms, or one adopts a different definition \cite{barbieri-24}.
-I opted for the second possibility.